rsafactorizer/InfiniteSquare/README.md

 # Note
-Itrations are set to 100, for large N you need many iterations to compress and filter out the garbage.
+Iterations are set to 100, for large N you need many iterations to compress and filter out the garbage.

 Luckily it only takes 3 seconds to run a iteration...